 The story of Maarten and Jelle

 The municipality of Haarlem attaches great importance to sustainability.
-This enabled the young Haarlem residents Maarten Hulsman and Jelle Brans to realize their dream of having CO₂-clearing paths built in their municipality.
-Below you can read their inspiring story.
+This enabled the young Haarlemmers Maarten Hulsman and Jelle Brans to realize their dream of having CO₂ clearing paths built in their municipality.
+Read their inspiring story below.

 Maarten says that he was looking for ways to remove CO₂ from the air for a profile assignment.
-When he visited his grandfather, he said that there are also rocks that remove carbon dioxide from the atmosphere.
-Maarten thought this was an interesting fact and delved into the matter of the weathering of rocks.
+When he visited his grandfather, he told that there are also rocks that remove carbon dioxide from the atmosphere.
+Maarten found this an interesting fact and delved into the matter of the weathering of rocks.
 He came across the publications of Professor Olaf Schuiling , who saw the mineral olivine as the way to solve climate problems.

-Maarten really liked it.
+Maarten was totally into it.
 He persuaded Jelle to jointly publicize the solution to the climate problem.
 Starting in their own hometown.
-In November 2019 they pitched their plans in the Haarlem Initiative Café.
-Here all residents can put forward their ideas for the city.
-With their pitch and well-executable plans, the two won and earned an amount of 5,000 euros to carry out their plans.
+In November 2019, they pitched their plans in the Haarlem Initiative Café.
+Here, all residents can put forward their ideas for the city.
+With their pitch and well-executable plans, the two won and earned an amount of 5,000 euros to implement their plans.

 Three paths have now been laid in Haarlem with olivine - rich rocks from the greenSand .
 Maarten and Jelle have since started studying.
 They are teaming up with greenSand to promote the solution that has been used by the earth for billions of years.
 So that more and more people can help clean up the excess of CO₂.
 Maarten and Jelle say: "We will first go for Haarlem and the surrounding area, then the Netherlands and then cross the border."